-The “Last Mile” (or “Last Kilometer”) is a common distribution problem where near the destination a high capacity long distance transport system is facing high costs and complexity.
-This is mainly related to the need to break down the size of the transport unit (less economies of scale) and where congestion impairs reliability as well as capacity.
-Although the concept was initially conceived for the telecommunication sector (e.g. phone and cable services), it applies particularly well for freight distribution.
+The Last Mile (or Last Kilometer) is a common distribution problem where near the destination. a high capacity long-distance transport system is facing high costs and complexity.
+This is mainly related to the need to break down the size of the transport unit (fewer economies of scale) and where congestion impairs reliability as well as capacity.
+Although the concept was initially conceived for the telecommunication sector (e.g. phone and cable services), it applies particularly well to freight distribution.
 Three major elements impact the effectiveness of last mile logistics:

 - Drayage operations.
 The standard last mile problem for drayage (movement to and from a terminal) is congestion on local and regional roads, commonly due to a lack of capacity.
-This particularly takes place at bottlenecks such as highway interchanges, bridges and tolls.
+This particularly takes place at bottlenecks such as highway interchanges, bridges, and tolls.
 Since containers are carried on chassis, the management of these assets is a challenge.

 Consequently, last mile logistics concerns challenges that are both internal (e.g. terminal operations) and external (e.g. congestion) to freight distribution.
 Internal challenges can mostly be addressed by the industry through better synchronization and coordination of operations, as well as adapted modes, but external challenges require a concerted public policy effort.